 Parson Russell Terrier Care

 When it comes to caring for a Parson Russell terrier, make no mistake about it—these small dogs involve a big commitment.
 Equipped with seemingly endless energy and an inquisitive, intelligent nature, this dog breed is always on the go.
-For this reason, PRTs often make good pets in homes with children, since they’ll gladly play for hours.
+For this reason, they often make good pets in homes with children, since they’ll gladly play for hours.
 However, it’s important to teach kids how to treat the dog with respect.
+Fortunately, the Parson Russell terrier's grooming needs are fairly routine.

-Parson Russell terriers need at least several solid walks or a run each day.
-Once they’ve reached adulthood, the long-legged PRT makes a compact jogging partner.
-Without sufficient exercise and mental stimulation, they can be high-strung at home and even resort to destructive behavior.
+Parson Russell terriers need several solid walks or a run each day.
+Once they’ve reached adulthood, this long-legged dog makes a compact jogging partner.
+Without sufficient exercise and mental stimulation, Parson Russell terriers can be high-strung and may resort to destructive behavior.

 Fortunately, they are well-suited for a number of canine competitions.
-Aside from plenty of success in the show ring for conformation, the PRT has enjoyed top honors in canine agility, dock diving, go-to-ground trials, and barn hunts.
+Aside from plenty of success in the show ring, Parson Russell terriers have enjoyed top honors in canine agility, dock diving, go-to-ground trials, and barn hunts.
 Such activities are a great way to bond with your dog while also giving this breed an outlet for his intensity and drive.

-The Parson Russell terrier is also not generally recommended for first time dog owners.
+The Parson Russell terrier is not generally recommended for first time dog owners or families who cannot dedicate the proper time and attention to detailed training.
 In addition to the breed’s abundant energy, the terrier personality often manifests itself in a stubborn or independent streak.
-Owners of a PRT must exhibit effective leadership from the beginning to avoid this little dog from dominating the house or preferring to pursue his own ideas.
+Owners of a Parson Russell terrier must exhibit effective leadership from the beginning to avoid this little dog from dominating the house or preferring to pursue his own ideas.
 The breed is not known for being overly shy or timid, but still benefits from a positive, firm approach.

 Keeping in mind the breed’s origin helps shed more light on its personality, although each individual dog is different.
 Initially bred to work with a pack, the Parson Russell terrier generally is compatible with other dogs.
 Aggressiveness or a quarrelsome nature were viewed as undesirable traits and were avoided in the early breeding program.